GoogleCloudPlatform/functions-framework-dart/docs/01-introduction.md

 ## What's next

-Using the example presented above, we will walk through a few quickstarts scenarios that demonstrate running the function
+Using the example presented above, we will walk through a few quickstart scenarios that demonstrate running the function

 - locally during development: [Quickstart: Dart]